CHAPTER THIRTY—CONDITIONS

 “Sesame says these people will be difficult to find,” Richard said, numb.
 He couldn’t believe what he was hearing.
 Any second now he’d wake up to find this whole thing was an elaborate stress dream.

 Eve nodded.
 “The government destroyed all record of the scandal when Larkspur went underground.
 The whole family went off the grid.
 I’m actually surprised to be hearing the name—I sort of assumed he’d have changed it.”
 She rubbed the back of her neck and exhaled, pensive.
 When she finally looked up, her eyes were hard and determined.
 “Listen, Rich, if James somehow got himself and Heather mixed up with Bensons, and Sesame has information that can get us close, I don’t care if I have to launch a full blown coup d’état in the eyes of the Bureau.
-We’re gonna give that glorified guinea pig exactly what it wants.”
+We’re giving that glorified guinea pig exactly what it wants.”

 +